 Strategy Field Study: CompaniesBenefits of Participating in the Strategy Field Study

-Feedback from past client sites indicates that they most appreciate the in-depth analysis and objective assessment of their business.
-Market and customer research, financial and profitability analysis, social marketing suggestions and management organizational recommendations are also frequently noted as valued parts of the studies.
+Feedback from past clients indicates that they most appreciate the in-depth analysis and objective assessment of their business.
+Market and customer research, financial and profitability analysis, social marketing suggestions and management organizational recommendations are also frequently noted as valued aspects of the study.

 CEOs often find that insights and perspectives from the MBA students stimulate healthy internal debate on strategy.
 Many tell us they simply enjoyed the experience of working with the students and wish they had spent more time with them.

 Many client sites participate because of their commitment to supporting business education.

 The three stakeholders in the Strategy Field Study are the student teams, the faculty advisory panel, and participating client sites.
 Each has a unique involvement in the process.

 - Our Students Enthusiasm, intelligence and maturity.
 These are the qualities our students bring to each study.
 At a median age of 29, most Schulich MBA students have several years of full-time work experience.
 That means they bring their own professional experience and academic training to the task.
 Furthermore, by working in teams of six to seven, the students draw on a diverse set of skills and backgrounds to ensure a broad set of perspectives for analysis.